Your browser is not optimized for viewing this website.

 with Lisa Scott

-Calendar Next available session starts Apr 5, 2025 at 8:30 am
+Calendar Next session starts Apr 5, 2025 at 8:30 am

 Hands on!
 This course qualifies the orthodontic dental assistant to perform those expanded orthodontic duties designated by the NH Board of Dental Examiners.